Differentiating Cognitive Aging and Dementia

 Course Overview

 Many times, individuals, family members, and healthcare workers fail to understand the relationship of neurological symptoms as they are related to dementia.
-It can be rather difficult to differentiate cognitive aging such as memory loss versus early signs of dementia which may require further diagnosing and treatment.
-Many of us tend to become more forgetful as we age, become distracted more easily, or have issues with multi-tasking.
+It can be rather difficult to differentiate cognitive aging, such as memory loss, versus early signs of dementia, which may require further diagnosing and treatment.
+Many of us tend to become more forgetful as we age, become distracted more easily, or have issues with multitasking.
 Even though these changes are normal and typically occur during middle age, they can very well become a nuisance and even frustrating at times.
 But how can one know that these are normal signs of cognitive aging and are not an early symptom nor a determinant of dementia?
-As a healthcare provider, it is important to understand the differences of cognitive aging versus dementia so a diagnosis can be accurate and efficient.
+As a healthcare provider, it is important to understand the differences between cognitive aging and dementia so a diagnosis can be accurate and efficient.

-With an increasing number of age-related illnesses, it is sometimes difficult to differentiate between dementia and normal cognitive aging, as well as verifying the proper treatment for family members and nurses who are caring for this population.
-However, the differences must be made clear, so proper understanding, treatment options, and medical interventions can be made accurately.
+With an increasing number of age-related illnesses, it is sometimes difficult to differentiate between dementia and normal cognitive aging, as well as verify the proper treatment for family members and nurses who are caring for this population.
+However, the differences must be made clear so that proper understanding of treatment options and medical interventions can be made accurately.

 Course Outline